top of page

 Inspiration

-I also find inspiration in the world of literature, from biographies of artists, designers, and researchers to profound philosophical works.
+Other inspirations come from the world of literature, from biographies of artists, designers, researchers and scientists to philosophical works.

-My art is also influenced by current events and trends that shape our world, from the latest technological developments like artificial intelligence to virtual worlds like the Metaverse or Second Life.
+I also love current events and trends that are shaping our world, from the latest technological developments such as artificial intelligence to virtual worlds like the metaverse or Second Life.

-Movies and Netflix series are also an important source of inspiration, as well as the music that I listen to during my work, which mostly comes from the 70s and 80s, and many of my paintings are inspired by the lyrics of music pieces.
+Movies and Netflix series are also an important source of inspiration, as is the music I listen to while working.
+Most of it is music from the 70s and 80s.
+Many of my paintings have titles of lyrics or titles of the music tracks.

 Super Pop Boy